Aqib-Raza/Aqib-Raza/README.md

 - 👋 Hi, I’m @Aqib-Raza
 - 👀 I’m interested in Android and Dekstop app development

-- 🌱 I’m currently doing c++ and andriod development with java
+- 🌱 I’m currently doing C++ and android development with Java and Kotlin
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Android projects

 <!---